kinsys-git/maelo-arch-install-kde/README.md

 If you want a generalized arch installer, that one is still better.
 This one will install my personalized KDE interface.

-This script puts many dotfiles into a "dotfiles" directory in your home folder, which is downloaded from https://github.com/maelodic/dotfiles, and keeps the git file for my own repository.
-Feel free to fork.

 To install, run this command after connecting to the internet on the arch install disk:

     wget https://raw.githubusercontent.com/maelodic/maelo-arch-install-kde/master/arch-setup.sh ; chmod +x arch-setup.sh ; ./arch-setup.sh